PeerChristensen/AzureACI-CICD-Template/README.md

 2. Build a Docker image running the provided R script
 3. Push the image to the registry

-Commits to 'main' triggers a pipeline run.
+Commits to 'main' trigger a pipeline run.
 It may also be triggered manually.

 ## Getting started